bingson/WinGolems/Readme.md

 * <b>Command Box:</b> a keyboard-driven GUI that can execute any script or manipulate any windows application through user-defined functions.

-* <b>Command Chord:</b> a keyboard-driven pop up menu to access a different layer of shortcuts to execute sporadically used functions.
+* <b>Command Chord:</b> a keyboard-driven pop up menu to access a layer of single key press shortcuts.

 | COMMAND BOX | COMMAND CHORD |